 Guideline for working towards Net Zero with Suppliers

 LUPC has developed a guideline based on Procurement Policy Note (PPN 06/21) and accompanying schedules.
 It describes the process that will be rolled out across framework agreement suppliers and includes templates for Carbon Reduction Plans for suppliers and an evaluation tool.
-Members are encouraged to align this practice with non-framework agreement suppliers, as we drive towards achieving Net Zero.
-For more information or support using these tools, please contact Mags Shapiro.

 Useful terms: